Advertisement

 Mozzarella, which is typically made from cow's milk or Italian buffalo's milk, can be surprisingly good for you—despite its association with pizza.
 While aged cheeses come with their own set of benefits, fresh cheeses with high moisture content like mozzarella often have the added benefit of being a bit lower in sodium.
 Mozzarella also contains about 15% of the recommended daily allowance3 (RDA) of calcium in a serving.

-For mozzarella, and most fresh cheeses, it's worth springing for high quality, says Cording: Think made with milk from grass-fed cows.
+For mozzarella, and most fresh cheeses, it's worth springing for high quality and choosing varieties made with milk from grass-fed cows, says Cording.

 Nutrition (per 1-ounce serving)